From the porch of West Point Inn, at 1785’ on Mount Tam, overlooking San Francisco Bay, 5:00 am-ish. Dark, but for the barest glow to the east.

 Instead, they propose “tending”, relocating corrective action back in the design and maintenance stages.
 Design informed by an “ethics of tending” “means learning to anticipate next states, and nudg[ing] inherited circumstances toward beneficial outcomes.”
 That is, they propose design founded on accepting and allowing for the “‘complex, life-sustaining web’ of terrestrial, historical, and environmental conditions.”

-It is our cultural expectations — the presumption that we can impose concepts inconsistent with reality —that are most in need of repair.
+It is our cultural expectation — the presumption that we can impose concepts inconsistent with reality — that is most in need of repair.

-From the porch of West Point Inn I saw, and felt, the Earth living and breathing across and around its whole.
+With the acuity mountaintops sometimes offer, at dawn on the porch of West Point Inn I saw the Earth living and breathing across and around its whole.
 Its unfathomable complexity, profoundly interrelated and codependent systems in constant movement and in intimate conversation.

 Adam and Eve ate from the Tree of Knowledge, presuming themselves equivalent to God.
 It was an audacity inconsistent with the finite capacities of their material reality — transitory (though exquisite) sacks of chemicals, enlivened by something.